mtmiller0417/dnd-app-api/README.md

 # dnd-app-api
-Interfaces with the database to manipulate data
+Interfaces with the database to read and write data